20shaked20/OS-Course/README.md

-# OS-Course
+# Shell
-This is a repository containing our operating system course projects
+This is a shell creating project in C language

+ ## Dependecies :
+ -> in Makefile dont forget to link: -lreadline.
+ -> sudo apt-get install libreadline-dev